 Top “WordPress & PHP” Hosting With SSL Certificate

-Even though WordPress is the galaxy’s most popular content management system, with nearly a third of the web relying on the open-source software, the platform and its underlying programming language can be notoriously vulnerable when not maintained or updated properly.
+Even though WordPress is the galaxy’s most popular content management system, the platform and its underlying programming language can be notoriously vulnerable when not maintained or updated properly.
 WordPress and PHP are used so frequently across the web that they carry massive targets on their backs — if you can expose a weakness in the WordPress core program, you expose millions of blogs and businesses.

 Similarly, PHP does not come out of the box ready for SSL certificates.
 Many programmers will use a software library, such as the popular OpenSSL, to implement basic cryptographic functions needed for SSL certificates.
 However, even the open-source library has fallen to attackers, perhaps most notably the Heartbleed security bug that was publicly announced in 2014 that affected 15% of all SSL servers.
-SSL or TLS vulnerabilities are frustratingly common, and PHP developers should take great care in making sure all HTTPS requests are performed using the curl extension.
+SSL or TLS vulnerabilities are frustratingly common, and PHP developers should ensure all HTTPS requests are performed using the curl extension.